ayota/cafb-upc-scanner/README.md

 #Next Steps:

- (1) Wireframe mockup of app
+1. Wireframe mockup of app <- idea: single screen for all features
- (2) Diagram flow/use cases/database backend
+2. Diagram flow/use cases/database backend
- (3) Stack decisions
+3. Stack decisions
- (4) Database: integration with existing APIs; pull into database for inital commit (5) Algorithm re: querying for UPC code to optimize for speed
+4. Database: integration with existing APIs; pull into database for inital commit
+5. Algorithm re: querying for UPC code to optimize for speed